nymtech/nym/documentation/operators/src/nodes/vps-setup.md

   - The process may prompt you if you want to save current IPv4 rules, choose yes.
 ![](../images/ip_table_prompt.png)

 If all the setup went smooth, your server is ready to connect `nym-node` with the rest of the Mixnet.
-There are a few good configuration suggestions, especially to be considered for Gateway functionality, like Web Secure Socket or Reversed Proxy setup.
+There are a few more good suggestions for `nym-node` VPS configuration, especially to be considered for Gateway functionality, like Web Secure Socket or Reversed Proxy setup.
 Visit [Proxy configuration](proxy-configuration) page to see the guides.

 ## Ports reference tables